openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 ## Record keeping

-A record of all communications related to an incident report, escalation request, or appeal must be kept, while ensuring that the requirements of OpenJS’s [privacy policy][] are met.
+A record of all information and communications related to an incident report, escalation request, or appeal must be kept, while ensuring that the requirements of OpenJS’s [privacy policy][] are met.

 ## Confidentiality